Marseille Art Galleries, Museums, Supplies & More

 If you want to check out the best art galleries and museums in Marseille you can head to:

-The Musée D’Art Contemporain arose from the Cantini Museum’s remarkable collection of modern and contemporary art, which together with those of Grenoble and Saint-Étienne, is among the province’s most significant.
-The Musée des Beaux-Arts was one of the Consulate’s original fifteen museums in France, founded in 1801.
-It has been housed in the Palais Lonchamp’s left wing since 1869 and exhibits works from the 16th to the 19th centuries.
+The Musée des Beaux-Arts was one of the Consulate’s original fifteen museums in France founded in 1801.
+It currently opens at 9am Tuesday through Sunday and has been housed in the Palais Lonchamp’s left wing since 1869 displaying works from the 16th to the 19th centuries.

-The Musée D’Arts Africains Océaniens Amérindiens (MAAOA) houses a vast collection of non-European art artifacts that serve as cultural markers as well as works of art.
-Musée Grobet Labadié is housed in a magnificent 19th century home and holds the extensive collections of a family of merchants from the bourgeoisie which peaked around 1848.
+Musée Grobet Labadié is housed in a magnificent 19th century home that is open from 9am to 6pm Tuesday through Sunday displaying the extensive collections of a family of merchants from the bourgeoisie which peaked around 1848.

-Vidéochroniques is a non-profit organization that was founded in 1989.
-It hosts exhibits and screenings, hosts artists in residence, and has extensive documentary resources in the field of artist video, as well as contemporary art in general.
+Founded in 1989 as a non-profit Vidéochroniques hosts exhibits and screenings, artists in residence, and has extensive documentary resources in the field of artist video along with contemporary art in general.

 Materials & Supplies Near You

-Rougier et Plé is a 165-year-old firm based in France that has a network of 50 shops around the country.
-La Papéthèque has been operating under the name Papeteries de la Soie for almost 150 years.
-These are authentic Ali Baba’s caverns, where you may discover a lovely leather desk pad, 1001 innovative ideas for your kids, school shopping, and the usual office supplies and printer cartridge purchases.
+La Papéthèque has been operating under the name Papeteries de la Soie for almost 150 years and if you visit today you may discover a lovely leather desk pad, 1001 innovative ideas for your kids, school shopping, and the usual office supplies and printer cartridge purchases.

 Shows & Events